At 15 years of age, you think you know everything. Remember that phase?

 The fact is, whatever stage of life we’re in, we do know more than we did in the last.
 Even the defiant, opinionated 15 year old has a point – she (for argument’s sake) certainly knows more than a 5 year old and a decade of experience does give you some sort of wisdom.

 But does she know everything?
 Absolutely not.

 Turning 40 seems to be THE milestone that everyone dreads.
-I guess it’s because it is slap back in the middle of most people’s lives.
+I guess it’s because it is slap bang in the middle of most people’s lives.
 Assuming we’re going to reach the ripe old age of 80, once you’ve hit 40 everything must be downhill, right?

 Surprisingly, I wasn’t someone who was dreading turning 40.
-For years beforehand I would describe myself as “pushing 40” for no reason other than the fact that I was actually quite looking forward to it.
+For years beforehand I would describe myself as “Pushing 40” for no reason other than the fact that I was actually quite looking forward to it.
 The perfect excuse for staying in on a Friday night and a valid reason for the deep crevices that refuse to disappear no matter how much moisturiser is applied.

 1. A little compassion goes a long way

 Looking back, I think that I used to be quite judgemental.
 On the whole, my life has gone pretty smoothly – I’m a competent person and with a little determination, can turn my hand to most things.

 I spent years being a baffled as to why others seemed unable to win at this thing called life, why they would constantly make bad choices – surely anyone could see that it was gonna end badly?

 ‘Walk a mile in my shoes‘ is a phrase I often remind myself of – unless we’ve experienced the exact situation that someone is in (the good and the bad, the past and the present) we simply do not have the right to judge.

 Over recent years I’ve also realised that we have no idea what might be round the corner for us.
 ‘There but for the grace of God go I’ is another favourite.